 Verify that your home is monitored and protected at all times in case of an emergency.
 Check if your security provider offers a 24-hour monitoring service that can send alerts when something is out of the ordinary and promptly dispatch emergency personnel when appropriate.

 Monitoring centers offer protection in the case of:

 4. Environmental Hazard Monitoring

-Evaluate whether or not you have the proper equipment in place to detect environmental hazards such as high carbon monoxide levels, fires or floods.
-If these devices are already in place, frequently change the batteries and conduct routine alarm checks to ensure they are functioning properly.
+Evaluate whether you have the proper equipment in place to detect environmental hazards, such as high carbon monoxide levels, fires or floods.
+Once these measures are in place, routinely change the batteries and conduct alarm checks to ensure they are functioning properly.

 Environmental hazards can pose serious threats to your home and health if left undetected.
 Limit potential damage and enhance safety with the following equipment:

 - Smoke detectors.

 Windows are the second most common point of entry for burglars.
 In fact, 22 percent of burglars break in through a first-floor window.
 Enhance your new home’s security by testing the locks on each window.
 If you are able to gain access to your home using little force, consider replacing the window or installing sensors that notify you when a window has been opened.
 There are many effective security solutions on the market to secure your windows, such as sensors and cameras.

 Additionally, glass sensors can serve as extra security for windows.
 Glass sensors receive immediate alerts when a window has been shattered.
 This enables you to respond to the situation quickly.